nondumiso03/nondumiso03/README.md

 ## Hi there 👋

 # I'm Nondumiso Mandy Xulu 👩🏽‍💻

-I'm deeply passionate about **technology** and especially anything related to **security**.
-As a Final-year Computer Science student and Cybersecurity trainee, I enjoy exploring how systems work and how they can be protected.
+A Final-year Computer Science student and Cybersecurity trainee interested in Blue team, I'm deeply passionate about **technology** and anything related to **security**.
+I really enjoy exploring how systems work and how they can be protected.

 ---